jimdigriz/portier-nginx/README.md

 It will receive your email address in the HTTP header `Remote-User` which many applications support for external authentication handlers.

+To logout, send the user to `/.portier/logout` which will delete the cookie and redirect the user to `/`.

 ## Configuration

 ### Login Page